Thinking of Oz

 I think that Oz’s last gift to me personally was this reflective mood.
 She has unknowingly reminded me that my spirituality and humanness are of course intertwined.
 I know that if I come too much from the spiritual side, I lose some of my human quality.
 I can seem aloof and uncaring; I know this because it’s been reflected back to me more than once.
 The fact that I feel this sadness might be a good indication that I’m more balanced at the moment.

 I feel like our yoga practice reflects this interaction between spirituality and humanness.
 There is the obvious physical work and rigor, reminding us just how human we are.
 At the same time this physical work opens up and stimulates thoughts of the spiritual component of who we are as well and reflects back the balance of the two in our lives.

 Whenever anyone that we know passes away it can make us reflect and take stock in what we have, what we want, what we don’t want, what is important to us, etc. Oz was young and vivacious and although her life was rather short, from my point of view she lived a full one.

 I recall a number of conferences with Sri K. Pattabhi Jois where he would say something to the effect of: “You taking life, taking man’s body, DON’T WASTE!”

 Oz didn’t.
 Her passing has forced me to ask myself how I can be more.
-More loving toward my wife, more compassionate toward those in need, more giving with my gifts, more fruitful in my endeavors, and generally being a productive spiritual and human being.
+More loving toward my wife, more compassionate toward those in need, more giving with my gifts, more fruitful in my endeavors, and generally be a productive spiritual and human being.

 Oz always struck me as someone who gave, who shared and offered herself to those around her without really wanting anything in return.